edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-03-13-emotional-intelligence-training-for-employees.md

 permalink: /blog/emotional-intelligence-training-for-employees/
 author: { name: Corey Bleich }
 image: blog/2019-03-13-emotional-intelligence-training-for-employees.jpg
-excerpt: "Emotional intelligence training for employees and your managers provides many benefits, both in and out of your workplace.
+meta: "Emotional intelligence training for employees and your managers provides many benefits, both in and out of your workplace.
 Here's how to train for it."
 ---

 Imagine a workplace where employees feel valued and grounded.
 They know that they are part of a larger mission, working with others to create a space where even the most diametrically opposed people can come together and build consensus.
 If this sounds like a magical, mythical place, don’t despair.
 Emotional intelligence training for employees can help you get there.
 This is how.